Alexis06030631/SNCF.js/docs/README.md

 ---

-!!!danger Please pay attention to the following notice The development of V2 is not finished yet, these pages are only a preview of the documentation to come.
+!!!danger Please pay attention to the following notice The development of V2 is not finished yet
 !!!

 # SNCF.JS - Introduction